rbleattler/mdop-docs/mdop/ue-v/uev-synchronizing-microsoft-office-with-uev.md

 ---
-title: Synchronizing Microsoft Office with UE-V
+title: Synchronizing Microsoft Office with UE-V (Windows 10)
 description: Learn how User Experience Virtualization (UE-V) supports the synchronization of Microsoft Office application settings. ms.date: 1/25/2024 ms.topic: article
 ---

-# Synchronizing Office with UE-V
+# Synchronizing Office with UE-V (Windows 10)

 Microsoft User Experience Virtualization (UE-V) supports the synchronization of Microsoft Office application settings.
 The combination of UE-V and App-V  support for Office enables the same experience on virtualized instances of Office from any UE-V-enabled device or virtualized desktop.